When to Plant Strawberries? The Complete Guide

 Although strawberries are usually planted as young plants, you can also sow them:

-• Sowing time: Sow the strawberry seeds around February at room temperature.
-It is best to do this in a seed tray.
-The seeds need light, so make sure you cover them with soil at least.
+- Sowing time: Sow the strawberry seeds around February at room temperature.
+It's best to do this in a seed tray.
+The seeds need light, so make sure to cover them with soil at least.

-• Germination conditions: Keep a constant temperature of 18 to 20 degrees Celsius and provide sufficient light.
+- Germination conditions: Maintain a constant temperature of 18 to 20 degrees Celsius and provide sufficient light.

-• Planting out: After Ice Saints (mid-May) the young plants can be planted outside.
+- Planting out: After the Ice Saints (mid-May) the young plants can be planted outside.

 Where do strawberries grow best?

-Strawberries grow best in a sunny environment with well-drained, humus-rich and slightly acidic soil.
-Sheltered areas ensure that the flowers and fruits are not damaged by strong winds.
+Strawberries grow best in a sunny location with well-drained, humus-rich, and slightly acidic soil.
+Sheltered spots protect the flowers and fruit from damage by strong winds.

 Table: When to plant strawberries?

-With this guide, you will know exactly when and how to plant strawberries for a rich harvest of delicious fruits.
+This guide will tell you exactly when and how to plant strawberries for a bountiful harvest of delicious fruits.
 Want to learn more about other plants?
 Be sure to check out our other guides via the links above.
 Good luck in the garden!